jakemcc/jakemccrary.com/source/_posts/2020-05-04-how-to-be-alerted-when-a-long-running-process-finishes.markdown

 ---
 layout: post
-title: How to be notified when long running processes finish
+title: How to be automatically notified when long running processes finish
 date: 2020-05-04 20:35 -0500
 comments: true
 published: true